Ajay-Chopra/EPL-Trasnfer-Market/README.md

 The final model had an R-squared value of 0.9645.

 As we can see, a player's age, with a p-value of 0.000109, is the most likely to affect his transfer fee.
 This is not especially surprising, given the small window in which most footballers achieve their peak performance.
 However, what is more interesting is that a player's offensive ability is far more likely to affect his transfer fee than is his defensive ability.
-This confirms trends identified in the initial data analysis showing that a offensive ratings are highly correlated to transfer fee, or at least more so than defensive ratings.
+This confirms trends identified in the initial data analysis showing that offensive ratings are highly correlated to transfer fee, or at least more so than defensive ratings.

 Thus, given the combination of high-level analysis and results from the model, it is safe to say that **football managers in the EPL value offensive capability more than defensive skill**.
-This supports results from Sally & Anderson (2013).
+This supports results from [Sally & Anderson](https://www.researchgate.net/publication/323521877_THE_NUMBERS_GAME).

 ## Why Defense Is Undervalued ##

 Having now established that EPL clubs tend to value offensive more than defense, I will now show that they in fact *undervalue* defense.
-In other words, I will illustrate that a quality defense is *highly significant* in improving final league position.
+In other words, I will illustrate that defensive performance is statistically significant in improving final league position.

 ### Analyzing Team Performance Statistics ###